 The best example within the polypore order are the Ganoderma (litrally “shiny skin”) genus, best represented in the UK by Ganoderma adspersum, or the Common Ganoderma, and Ganoderma applanatum, alternatively known as the Artist’s Conk, because the white underside, which goes brown when bruised or scratched, has been used as an etching medium for artists over the years (the applanatum part of the Latin name means “flattened”).

 In reality, the differences between numerous individual Ganoderma species are difficult to detect for the layman.
-For example, though physically near identical, the Ganoderma adspersum found in Europe is genetically distinct from Ganoderma australe, or the Southern Bracket, found in the south Pacific region, while Patrick Harding in the Collins Mushrooms spotters guide, first published in 1996, claims that the Artist’s Conk can only be distinguished from the Common Ganoderma as it is “more sharp-edged and has thin, white-flecked, brown flesh.”
+For example, though physically near identical, the Ganoderma adspersum found in Europe is genetically distinct from Ganoderma australe, or the Southern Bracket.
+Patrick Harding in the Collins Mushrooms spotters guide, first published in 1996, claims that the Artist’s Conk can only be distinguished from the Common Ganoderma as it is “more sharp-edged and has thin, white-flecked, brown flesh.”